-Sales Manager : So what ideas do you have then?
+Sales Manager: So, what ideas have you got then?
 We really need your assistance.
-Consultant Have you considered changing the name of the product?
-I think it's too commercialized.
+Have you considered changing the name of the product?
+I think it's and Production just don't get together often enough.

-I agree with you.
-Actually it's one of the aspects we have already Sales Manager:
+Sales Manager: I agree with you.
+It's actually one of the aspects we've discussed.
+Sales meetings more frequent.